greendavegreen/hyraxDevLauncher/readMe.md

 4. You will be taken to the stack-launch page with the s3-location of the template filled in.
 Select Next.

-5. You will be asked to give:
+5. You will be asked to provide options/aguments/names:
- - a (unique) name this stack of resources you are creating (remember this to be able to clean up the stack later)
+ - a (unique) name this stack of resources you are creating (remember this to be able to clean up/terminate the stack later)
  - a name of the VPC stack (from above) to launch inside of
  - the ssh keypair name you have created or uploaded to the AWS Console
  - a unique name (user initials?) to use for your system.
 The final VM will get tagged with the name hyrax-server-XXX where XXX is the string you provide.
 This provides a hook for scripts to locate resources connected to a particular developer node for startup, shutdown, termination, cleanup later on.